 If you have never wound your own coil around a new wick, you may want to start with a “prewound” wick.
 That is what I will go through with this article since it is the best way to start.
 I’ll cover winding your own coil in another post.

 Prewound wick/coil combinations can be bought really cheap and is the easiest way to begin your journey of creating your own atomizer.
 You can pick up wicks with prewound coils at a lot of places.
 I get most of mine at Madvapes since they are really inexpensive.
-Here is a link to the rebuildable coil/wicks at Madvapes.
+Although you can’t get the exact ones I used in theis tutorial anymore, here is a link to the rebuildable coil/wicks at Madvapes.
 I use 3.0 ohm coil-wick combinations for my Puck mod.
 As I mentioned before in other posts, 3 ohm is the perfect resistance for the Puck eCig mod.

 Some tools that will help you,

 A small phillips or a small flat blade screw driver (depending on the type of terminals you have).

 A pair of small needle nose pliers with a long nose or tweezers (for grabbing the wire and wrapping it around the posts).

 Some Styrofoam or stiff rubber foam where you can cut a hole in to hold you tank while you work on it.

 A stand alone magnifier if you have trouble seeing small things.